 As of 2008 Nadia Hironaka and Matthew Suib have been working as artistic collaborators.
 Their collaborations have been exhibited in museums, galleries and film festivals worldwide.
-The Fall (2010) was recently acquired by the Philadelphia Museum of Art for their permanent collection.

 In 2007, as an extension of their artistic practice, Hironaka and Suib founded Screening (www.screeningvideo.org).
 Philadelphia's first gallery dedicated to the presentation of innovative and challenging works on video and film, Screening is a project devoted to expanding access to these media and exploring the influence of moving image culture on our understanding and experience of the world.
 Screening's program has included solo exhibitions of work by Johan Grimonprez, Takeshi Murata, Adam Putnam, Mark Lewis, Kelly Richardson, Mungo Thomson, Lars Laumann and others.